Dash-Industry-Forum/livesim2/README.md

 To get information about the available assets and other information access the server's root URL.

+### Docker

+A simple `Dockerfile` is also provided.
+It builds a stand-alone livesim2 image bundled with the test content that is provided in this repo.
+Some comments are included in the Dockerfile.
+Check the options of livesim2 to find out how to add other content, HTTPs etc.

 ## List of functionality and options

 The URL parameters are now listed on this project's Wiki page